sebjilke/guidelines/README.md

 ### 4. Other information
-i. *Was the experiment reviewed and approved by an institutional review bard/ethics committee?*<br/>
+i. *Was the experiment reviewed and approved by an institutional review bard, ethics committee or other similar structure?*<br/>
-ii. *Was an experimental protocol registered prior to the conduct of the study?
+ii. *Was an experimental protocol for the design of the experiment and analysis of the data registered prior to the conduct of the study?
 If yes, where can the preregistration be accessed?*<br/>
-iii. *Did the design/ analysis of the experiment deviate from the preregistration protocol (if applicable)?
-If yes, why?*<br/>
+iii. *Did the design or analysis of the experiment deviate from the preregistration protocol (if applicable)?
+If yes, in what elements and why?*<br/>
 iv. *If a replication dataset (and/or code) is available, is it available publicly? (e.g., provide a URL)*